lukemadera/meteor-autoform-pikaday/README.md

 Specify options, including Pikaday options, with a template helper.

-@param {String} [formatValue ='YYYY-MM-DD'] The input and output value format (NOT what is displayed to the user by the Pikaday datepicker per se)
+@param {String} [formatValue ='YYYY-MM-DD HH:mm:ssZ'] The input and output value format (NOT what is displayed to the user by the Pikaday date time picker per se)
-@param {Object} [pikaday] The normal Pikaday options, see: https://github.com/dbushell/Pikaday#configuration
+@param {Object} [pikaday] The normal Pikaday date/time picker options, see: https://github.com/dbushell/Pikaday#configuration AND https://github.com/owenmead/Pikaday for time picker options, which are enabled by default
-  @param {String} [format ='YYYY-MM-DD'] The Pikaday / input value format that is displayed
+  @param {String} [format ='YYYY-MM-DD h:mmA'] The Pikaday / input value format that is displayed

+To disable the time picker and just have a date select, change the `formatValue` and/or `pikaday.format` options to specify the display and stored values you want and then set the `pikaday.showTime` option to false.

 ```js
 if(Meteor.isClient) {